Ernest Ouandié: Early years

-Guerilla Fighter
+Guerrilla fighter

-In April and May 1955 the UPC held a series of militant meetings, circulated pamphlets and organised strikes.
+In April and May 1955 the UPC held a series of militant meetings, circulated pamphlets, and organized strikes.

-On 20 June 1955 the UPC leader, Ruben Um Nyobé, was sentenced in his absence to six months in prison and a large fine.
+On June 20, 1955, the UPC leader Ruben Um Nyobé was sentenced in absentia to six months in prison and a large fine.

-On 13 July 1955 the French government of Edgar Faure dissolved the UPC by decree.
+On July 13, 1955, the French government of Edgar Faure dissolved the UPC by decree.

-Most of the UPC leaders moved to Kumba in the British-administered Southern Cameroons to avoid being jailed by the colonial power.
+Most of the UPC leaders moved to Kumba in British-administered Southern Cameroons to avoid being jailed by the colonial power.

 Armed revolution broke out in Cameroon.

 Ruben Um Nyobé remained in the French zone in the forest near his home village of Boumnyébel, where he had taken refuge in April 1955.

 This village lies just east of the Sanaga-Maritime area of the Littoral province on the road connecting Edéa to Yaoundé, the capital.

 The UPC nationalist rebels conducted a fierce struggle against the French, who fought back equally ruthlessly.

 The insurgents were forced to take refuge in the swamps and forests.

-Ruben Um Nyobé was cornered in the Sanaga-Maritime area and killed on 13 September 1958.
+Ruben Um Nyobé was cornered in the Sanaga-Maritime area and killed on September 13, 1958.

 Ouandié had taken refuge in Kumba in 1956.

 In July 1957, under pressure from the French, the British authorities in western Cameroon deported Ernest Ouandié and other leaders of the UPC to Khartoum, Sudan.

-He then moved in turn to Cairo, Egypt, to Conakry, Guinea and finally to Accra, Ghana.
+He then moved to Cairo, Egypt; to Conakry, Guinea; and finally to Accra, Ghana.

 After Cameroon gained independence in 1960, UPC rebels who had been fighting the French colonial government continued to fight the government of President Ahmadou Ahidjo, whom they considered to be a puppet of the French.